Cunchelim: History

 In 1842 a local cleric from the DeSouza family, Friar Manoel DeSouza was appointed rector of the Seminary of Rachol and held that post until 1859.
 Perhaps as a result of his position the chapel of Cunchelim was given a new provision of erection on 20 December 1847, though it remained filial to the Parish of Mapusa.
 The plots and palm groves owned by the Jesuit Province of Malabar at Cunchelim remained in their possession until 1862.
 According to one reference the village had a revenue of £908:00 in 1876 Though this was more than many other villages in Goa, it was still quite low.
 Among the families that lived at Cunchelim at this time was the Almeida family who married into the Pinto family of Candolim.
 The later were famous for their part in the Pinto Rebellion.
 In 1877 the local chapel was dedicated to Our Lady of Flight (Nossa Senhora da Fuga).
 Cunchelim became more involved with the outside world in early nineteenth century with the creation of a school with a chair of Latin at Mapusa.
 This institution was to pave the way for better education and therefore job prospects in British India (especially Bombay).

 A road connecting Cunchelim with Mapusa and Colvale was built by 1876 and smaller tracks connected the village to Tivim.
 Young men of the village started to leave for Bombay where they would seek work in the British Indian civil service or with the growing number of steamship companies.

 Some young men even ventured to British East Africa, finding employment in present-day Kenya and Uganda.

+During the First World War some of the Cunchelim Goans served as volunteers in East Africa, especially in Kenya and Uganda.
+Others returned to the village and built their large houses.
+In the interwar years there was more emigration to East Africa.
+But in the Second World War some Cunchelim Goans, especially those in Mombasa were evacuated with their families to neutral Portuguese Goa.